-Our work means the people of Scotland can count on social services being provided by a trusted, skilled and confident workforce.
+Our work means the people of Scotland can count on social work, social care and early years services being provided by a trusted, skilled and confident workforce.

-We protect the public by registering social service workers, setting standards for their practice, conduct, training and education and by supporting their professional development.
-By doing this we increase the protection of people who use services.
+We protect the public by registering social workers, social care and early years workers, setting standards for their practice, conduct, training and education and by supporting their professional development.
 Where people fall below the standards of practice and conduct we can investigate and take action.

 The SSSC Register was set up under the Regulation of Care (Scotland) Act 2001 to regulate social service workers and to promote their education and training.